In This Blog

 Setting Up Alerts

 SQL Server Agent can be used to monitor SSRS and send alerts when issues occur, such as long-running queries or report timeouts.
-Here's a general process:
+This gives administrators a way to detect problems proactively instead of waiting for users to report them.

-1. In the command field, use Transact-SQL script (T-SQL) to check for issues.
-For example, to alert on report timeouts, query the ExecutionLog3 view:
+- In the command field, use a Transact-SQL script to check for issues.
+For example, to alert on report timeouts, query the

 IF EXISTS (